Two career educators, Mr. and Mrs. Raymond Kabbaz, founded Le Lycée Français de Los Angeles as a dual language, international school in 1964.

 That first week, Mrs. Genevieve Peterson, walked into the school to check it out for her daughter Camille and stayed more than thirty years as school secretary.

-Mme Newman formerly Mme Hayek was next to join as the best Kindergarten teacher in history and also stayed till retirement in 2004.
+Mme Newman formerly Mme Hayek was next to join as the best Kindergarten teacher in history and also stayed until retirement in 2004.

 The school’s first parent: Agnes Moorehead, Endora from Bewitched.
 The school opened with all grades K through 12th.